Preferred Series 7025 / 12AX7

 Warranty Information and Return PolicyWarranty Period: 6 months

-All our Preferred Series tubes are guaranteed for 6 months from the date of purchase.
+Preferred Series tubes have a 6 month warranty from date of purchase.
 (Any exceptions will be noted on that tube's Warranty tab)

 If you receive a tube that does not perform to the manufacturer's specifications, please do the following: